spack/spack/lib/spack/docs/basic_usage.rst

 may be ambiguous if multiple ``mpich`` configurations are installed.
-For example, if both ``mpich@3.0.2`` and ``mpich@3.1`` are installed, ``mpich`` could refer to either one.
-Because it cannot determine which one to uninstall, Spack will ask you either to provide a version number to remove the ambiguity or use the ``--all`` option to uninstall all of the matching packages.
+For example, if both ``mpich@3.0.2`` and ``mpich@3.1`` are installed, ``mpich`` could refer to either.
+Because it cannot determine which to uninstall, Spack will ask you either to provide a version number to remove the ambiguity or use the ``--all`` option to uninstall all matching packages.

 You may force uninstall a package with the ``--force`` option